liberize/ssc/README.md

 *(Note: g++ version should be 5.2 or above)*

-For Debian-based Linux:
+For Debian-based Linux distros:
 * g++, perl, binutils
 * libc-dev, libstdc++-dev (only required by -s flag)
 * libarchive-dev, acl-dev, libz-dev (only required by -E flag)

-For RedHat-based Linux:
+For RedHat-based Linux distros:
 * g++, perl, binutils
 * glibc-static, libstdc++-static (only required by -s flag)
 * libarchive-devel, libacl-devel, zlib-devel (only required by -E flag)